ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

 You will now create a contract on the blockchain by `sending a transaction <https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction>`__ to the empty address with the EVM code from the previous section as data.

 .. note::
-    This can be accomplished much easier using the `online Solidity realtime compiler <https://ethereum.github.io/browser-solidity/>`_ or the `Mix IDE
+    This can be accomplished much easier using the `Remix online Solidity compiler <https://remix.ethereum.org/>`_ or the `Mix IDE
     <https://github.com/ethereum/wiki/wiki/Mix:-The-DApp-IDE>`_ program.